htcondor/htcondor/docs/admin-manual/policy-configuration.rst

-    Another reason the machine would go from Claimed/Busy to Claimed/Retiring is if the *condor_negotiator* matched the machine with a “better” match.
+    Another reason the machine would go from Claimed/Busy to Claimed/Retiring is if the *condor_negotiator* matched the machine with a "better" match.
 This better match could either be from the machine's perspective using the startd ``RANK`` expression, or it could be from the negotiator's perspective due to a job with a higher user priority.

     Another case resulting in a transition to Claimed/Retiring is when the startd is being shut down.
-The only exception is a “fast” shutdown, which bypasses retirement completely.
+The only exception is a "fast" shutdown, which bypasses retirement completely.

  Claimed/Suspended